CAVA (CAVA)

 Same-Store Sales

-In the latest quarter, CAVA’s same-store sales rose 1.9% year on year.
+In the latest quarter, CAVA’s year on year same-store sales were flat.
 This was a meaningful deceleration from its historical levels.
 We’ll be watching closely to see if CAVA can reaccelerate growth.

 7. Gross Margin & Pricing Power

-CAVA’s gross profit margin came in at 37.8% this quarter, in line with the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as ingredients and transportation expenses) have been stable and it isn’t under pressure to lower prices.
+CAVA produced a 35% gross profit margin in Q4, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as ingredients and transportation expenses) have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin